 The roasted tomatoes give it an amazing depth of flavor and a sweetness that you can’t get any other way.
 I left the vegetables chunky, but small.
 If you want to, you can puree it all for a smoother sauce (my brother can’t stand tomato chunks but he loves it blended).
 It also makes a great base sauce for a bolognese if you want to add ground beef to it.

 I’ve also been known to use this recipe as a base for my favorite lasagna or pizza sauce.
 This is a perfect recipe to use summer tomatoes and other veggies from your garden or from the farmers market!
 Veggies are better from the store when they are in season too.

 I also think this would make a fantastic Paleo marinara sauce for pizza!
 Man, I am making myself hungry!
 You can put this sauce with your favorite toppings on a pizza and it will be great!
 Zoodles are wonderful, my mother can’t eat pasta so whenever we have spaghetti she makes zoodles instead of spaghetti and then she can eat the same thing we are.
 You can saute the zoodles in a little olive oil but she prefers to eat them raw.
 Zoodles are so much healthier and wholesome than pasta, way less fat too especially if they are raw.
 The sauce warms the zucchini up just enough.

 Zoodles are very easy to make if you use a spiralizer, which cuts them up quickly to look just like spaghetti.
-There are two kinds of spiralizers.
-This one is less expensive but my Mom had one and it broke after about 5 uses.
-It is good for a starter one though.
+See below for my recommendation.

 This marinara has tons of flavor from the roasted vegetables and can be easily customized, such as adding meat or using your choice of noodles.